lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 hash functionality.
 The aim of this technique is to allow a receiver to identify illegitimate SCHC fragments.

-Further attacks may involve sending overlapped fragments (i.e. comprising some overlapping parts of the original IPv6 datagram).
+Further attacks MAY involve sending overlapped fragments (i.e. comprising some overlapping parts of the original IPv6 datagram).
-Implementers should make sure that the correct operation is not affected by such event.
+Implementers SHOULD make sure that the correct operation is not affected by such event.

-In Window mode – ACK on error, a malicious node may force a SCHC fragment sender to resend a SCHC fragment a number of times, with the aim to increase consumption of the SCHC fragment sender’s resources.
-To this end, the malicious node may repeatedly send a fake ACK to the SCHC fragment sender, with a Bitmap that reports that one or more SCHC fragments have been lost.
-In order to mitigate this possible attack, MAX_FRAG_RETRIES may be set to a safe value which allows to limit the maximum damage of the attack to an acceptable extent.
-However, note that a high setting for MAX_FRAG_RETRIES benefits SCHC fragment reliability modes, therefore the trade-off needs to be carefully considered.
+In Window mode – ACK on error, a malicious node MAY force a SCHC fragment sender to resend a SCHC fragment a number of times, with the aim to increase consumption of the SCHC fragment sender’s resources.
+To this end, the malicious node MAY repeatedly send a fake ACK to the SCHC fragment sender, with a Bitmap that reports that one or more SCHC fragments have been lost.
+In order to mitigate this possible attack, MAX_ACK_RETRIES MAY be set to a safe value which allows to limit the maximum damage of the attack to an acceptable extent.
+However, note that a high setting for MAX_ACK_RETRIES benefits SCHC fragment reliability modes, therefore the trade-off needs to be carefully considered.

 # Acknowledgements